Skip to main content

 npx convex dev

-in your project directory you will be asked about creating a new Convex project.
+in your project directory you will create a new Convex project.

-You can find the URLs of all deployments in a project by visiting the settings section of each deployment on your Convex dashboard.
+You can find the URLs of all deployments in a project by visiting the deployment settings on your Convex dashboard.

 Configure the client